weiyafei-add/weiyafei-add/README.md

 ## Hi there 👋
-I'm YaFei, welcome to my blog, I wrote posts there to record life and left tracks to let me back to think.

-So exciting to learn English that I have been spending more time to do.

-Keep learning is my proverb now and always.
+I'm yafei, welcome to my blog.
+I've been a front-end enginner since 2018 and currently working in HangZhou.

+I am used to use React、Vue、Typescript、ANTD、etc to build Web Sites that includes embed-page of mobile-app、enterprise-class high-performence manager system.

+In my spare time, I always learn English and programer-technology to strengthen them.

+Never too old to learn is my belief.